FAQ

 Does BAHA offer any pickup hockey?

 Yes.
-Puck Lunch is an adult (18+) pickup hockey game that takes place every Monday through Friday from 11:00 a.m. to 12:50 p.m.
+Puck Lunch is an adult (18+) pickup hockey game that takes place every most weekdays from 11:00 a.m. to 12:50 p.m.
 See the Puck Lunch page for details, costs, and times.
-Additional adult pickup hockey games are occasionally scheduled in unused ice slots during the regular season.
-See the Rink Schedule for specific times.
+See the Rink Schedule for specific days/times.